mahmoudprojects/mahmoudprojects.github.io/_pages/about.md

   - /about.html
 ---
 This is Mahmoud Osman.
 I am an embedded systems engineer and lecturer at the [Faculty of Engineering and Information Technology](https://english.mik.pte.hu/), University of Pécs in Hungary.
-Interested in the field of Hardware and software design and development.
+Interested in the field of hardware and software design and development.

 Want to reach me?